gabrielamaciac/student-service/README.md

-# studentEntity-service
+# studentDetailsEntity-service
-CRUD for studentEntity
+CRUD for studentDetailsEntity